Home -> Free In 30! -> Real Estate -> Buying a Home

 Be sure you know the condition of the home you are planning to purchase.
 A professional home inspection is advisable.

-Home Buyer's Plan - if you have been building up your RRSPs, you might consider taking advantage of this.
+Home Buyer's Plan - borrowing from your RRSP - if you have been building up your RRSPs, you should consider taking advantage of this.

 GST/HST Housing Rebate - if you build or purchase a new (not just new to you) home or substantially renovate an existing home, you may qualify for a rebate.

 Buy a home, and pay it off before your children enter university.